 As many may beg to differ, poker does require a considerable amount of buy-in capital in order to play in the higher leagues, and not just once but rather time and again.
 This can be simply because you did lose a good amount of money in that one turn of events.
 The question is where are you going to get that kind of money to get back on your feet again?
 Even when you’ve just started with your journey as a professional player you will need some buy-in capital to play a sizable amount of hands or rounds.

 This is a game filled with risks and a professional player has to be ready to face all sorts of risks at any given point of time.
 Although exciting and challenging, it can definitely get mentally, physically and financially draining at times for even the best of the people.
 It doesn’t ensure you a very regular source of income and you are going to come across those hazy days when you get up from a table with an empty pocket.
 You can’t always paint a rosy picture.
 Some players even get frustrated looking at their net earnings in a given time frame compared to the amount of time and effort they put in.
 It can also take a toll on you due to constantly losing money in a series of games to the point where all you want to do is give up.
 It happens even to the most dauntless of the lot; it’s definitely not for the faint at heart.

 A High Level of Skill Requirement.

 Poker is a game that requires a high level of skill set that only comes with practice and experience.
-In fact, maybe only 10% of the players are making good money of the game.
+In fact, maybe only 10% of the professional poker players are making good money of the game.
 You might not be just as good at it as you think you are and therefore assessing your overall win-rate as well as rating yourself is crucial, although it is very difficult to actually ever measure it considering that you play with different opponents and a different hand each time.
 The odds of that being replicated are minute.
 Over-assessing or underestimating yourself may only lead you into huge losses.